berkes/webmocket/README.md

 it keeps its database in memory.
 This means that if you're going to send a lot of data to it, it will need a lot of memory.

+The service does not bind to HTTPS (or SSL), because that is hard to achieve. if the client insists on SSL only, you may need to configure some proxy before it.

 ## TODO

 If needs arise, or pull-requests arrive, some additional features could be added: